pinzolo/spwd/README.md

 data_file: /path/to/your/data/file
 ```

-If config file is not found, `spwd` using below configuration as default.
+If config file is not found, use below configuration as default.

 ```yml
 key_file: ~/.ssh/id_rsa